kevingstewart/f5-apm-forward-proxy-connection-based-auth/README.md

 This iRule works on BIG-IP 14.1 and above, SSL Orchestrator 5.x and above.

 ### How to install
-- Create a normal SWG-Explicit auth policy with Kerberos, ensure that Kerberos auth works as expected (attached to LTM VIP)
+- Create a normal SWG-Explicit auth policy with Kerberos, attach to the explicit proxy VIP and ensure that Kerberos auth works as expected.

   `Start -> 407 -> Kerberos Auth -> Allow`

   ![APM Kerberos VPE](images/apm-kerberos-vpe1.png)

-- Remove the 407 agent from the SWG-Explicit auth policy VPE
+- Remove the 407 agent from the SWG-Explicit auth policy VPE, and remove the auth policy from the explicit proxy VIP.

-- Attach this iRule to the explicit proxy listener virtual server (-xp VIP in SSLO)
+- Attach this iRule to the explicit proxy VIP (-xp VIP in SSLO).

 - Modify the following static configuration variables as required:
   - Modify the **AUTH_PROFILE** variable to reflect the name of the SWG-Explicit auth policy